ECCC-MSC/open-data/faq/readme.md

 |Contact name and billing coordinates |         |

 Notes:
-- Request such as "all variables at all levels" is not accepted.
-Be specific
+- Requests such as "all variables at all levels" cannot be accepted.
+Please, be specific.
-- Data are archived 5 years back, depending of their availability
+- Forecast data are archived for 5 years.
+Other types of data (analyses for example) may have longer retention periods.

 ## Could I have a GRIB data feed?

 Environment and Climate Change Canada offers a push feed for its NWP data in GRIB format.
-This service is 24/7 supported and the cost is function of the amount of data: it starts at $500/month + $500 set-up fee from 0 to 1 Gb/day.
-Add 500$/month for each daily Gb.
+This service is supported 24/7 and the cost is a function of the amount of data requested: at the starting price is $500/month + $500 set-up fee for up to 1 Gb/day.
+Add 500$/month for each additional Gb per day.

-Contact us if you are insterested by this service.
+Please, contact us if you are interested in this service.

-## Why not making just one big GRIB file with all the variables?
+## Why not make just one big GRIB file with all the variables?

-Environment and Climate Change Canada opted to put one variable per file because we estimated that most of our users would not used all the variables.
+Environment and Climate Change Canada opted to put one variable per file because we presumed that most users would not require all the variables.
 Moreover, would have we made packages with many variables, users would have made requests to have their choice of variables in the packages.

 This is why we still believe that is the right strategy to disseminate GRIB data.

-That being said, to streamline their download process users could write all the download file paths in one text file and use it as an argument to the command "wget -i list.txt".
+That being said, the web utility [wget](https://www.gnu.org/software/wget/wget) possesses features that aim to optimize the download process.
+For instance, users could write all the download file paths in one text file and use it as an argument to the command "wget -i list.txt".
-By proceeding like this, one socket will be open for all your requests and the web server will send you the files as fast at it is configured, without being queued for each file.
+By proceeding like this, a single socket will be open and the request for all the listed files is treated as a single download, without opening and closing sockets for each file.

-Users will then reach the same download speed as if all the GRIB files were in a single zip file.
+This will then reach the same download speed as if all the GRIB files were in a single zip file.

-## What is the datum of the model X?
+## What is the datum of model X?

 You can use the free [GDAL](http://www.gdal.org/) tool to retrieve datum and projection information for our GRIB2 files.
 The following command will provide the datum and projection of the file: